Sightseeing in New York

 In fact, New York seems to specialise in great views, as you’ll note at the Top of the Rock Observation Deck at the Rockefeller Centre.
 It stretches right the way round its 70th floor, giving you a unique 360° panoramic – a sight that’s especially alluring at night when the skyscraper windows shimmer like stars in the darkness.

 But even if you haven’t got a head for heights, sights like the Brooklyn Bridge give you plenty of picture perfect scenes.
 You can choose to walk or drive across this great suspension bridge that has featured in films as diverse as Godzilla, I Am Legend and of course, Gangs of New York!
-However, we’d really recommend walking so you can really get up close to the web-like criss-crossed cables that make up the bridge’s suspension.
+However, we’d recommend walking so you can really get up close to the web-like criss-crossed cables that make up the bridge’s suspension.

 Your sense of wonder also continues indoors at the city’s many galleries and museums.
 The Metropolitan Museum of Art has a simply staggering 2 million works, spanning from ancient Egyptian figurines to the paint splatters of Jackson Pollock.

 After endless exciting scenes in New York, you should make sure you visit Central Park before the credits roll.
-This 850-acre park is the evergreen heart of the city amidst the glass and metal of Manhattan.
+This 850 acre park is the evergreen heart of the city amidst the glass and metal of Manhattan.
 Peaceful pathway strolls here take in bottle-green lakes, storybook castles and the famous gleaming bronze Alice in Wonderland sculpture.
 It’s a beautiful end to your own story of the city too.

 New York really is the city that never sleeps, something that you’ll instantly notice at the neon-soaked intersection of the iconic Times Square.
 Known as ‘The Crossroads of the World’, huge glittering banners and adverts make this an attraction best experienced at night.
 Fun comes in the form of street entertainers, quirky museums and themed restaurants.
 It’s a celebration of all that’s bold and brash in America!

-And if you’re really up for partying, visiting a concert in Madison Square Garden will make an even more memorable night out in New York.
+If you’re really up for partying, visiting a concert in Madison Square Garden will make an even more memorable night out in New York.
 The most famous names in music have all played here, from the Rolling Stones to Britney Spears and Sir Elton John.
 Plus, as the home of the NHL’s New York Rangers and the NBA’s New York Knicks, you may even catch some classic American sporting action here too.

 Following on from the Garden, you’ll find yourself wandering along Madison Avenue.
 This is the shopaholic’s street of choice, thanks to the flurry of international brands that have a presence here.
 Even window-shopping here is a blast, as the elaborately attired mannequins and vibrant tableaux that stare out at you through shiny glass grab your attention.
 Some of the sky-scraping business buildings here may seem oddly familiar too, as the street is one of the main settings for the famous Mad Men series.